springcomp/azure-functions-university/lessons/dotnet6/logging/README.md

 Once the dashboard displays, notice that your machine is listed as one of the servers currently connected to App Insights.

-8. On you local machine, call the HTTP-triggered function a couple of times.
+8. On your local machine, call the HTTP-triggered function a couple of times.

     ```http
     POST http://localhost:7071/api/HelloWorldHttpTrigger